willgraham345/drl_swarm/README.md

 # Project Management on Repo
 ### TODO
-- Give GitHub access for everyone
-- Run Nav2 within WeBots
+- Flip lighthouse within crazyflie-firmware
--
 ### In Progress

 ### Rules for Updating Repo
 - Make sure to delete all folders except for src and bash scripts.
 This will keep it so we can build on local machines without issues.
 ### Bash Scripts Guide
-- **explore_launch.sh = In prgoress.
-Supposed to launch a hardware crazyflie with exploration and navigation algorithms**
+- **explore_launch.sh** = In progress.
+Supposed to launch a hardware crazyflie with exploration and navigation algorithms
 - **hardware_simple_mapper_keyboard.sh**
   - Launches a crazyflie with SLAM mapping, driven through twist commands (typically a teleop twist keyboard)
 - **webots_simple_mapper_keyboard.sh**